civictechdc/us-congress-pizza-flag-tracker/tasks.md

 - update status
   - create test for OrderTransactions.updateStatus(order_number, status)
   - create controller and router
-  - review UI for scanning and updating status
-  - consider status being a drop down - only a few, scanning two codes is cumbersome
-  - UI:
-    - when call get ??root_url:/show/<order.id> you see a drop down for statusses and order id is displayed
-    - when submit, update status
 - query database on multiple criteria

 ### Later / authorization tests